raminos/lingo/README.md

 ## Technologies
  - React
- - Enzyme
+ - Jest, Enzyme
  - Bootstrap
- - (Express)
+ - Node, Express

 ## Set Up
 Until now you would need a server that serves five letter words to the application.
 (I will upload mine soon)

 To install use `npm install` to install the needed npm modules.

+### Client

-To start use `npm start` and a browser window will open with the application.
+To start client and server you need to seperately use `npm start`.
+For the client a browser window  with the application will open.

-To run the tests use `npm test`.
+To run the tests you can use the `npm test` command in each subdirectory.

 ## Screenshots
 ![First Screenshot](./images/lingo-1.png)